 In this section, I will cover my literature review for two separate topics.
-The first topic is understanding the relationship between the central government and local governments in Japan.
+The first topic is understanding the institutional framework that defines the relationship between the central government and local governments in Japan.
 The second topic is understanding the motivations behind why people donate.